 A heart murmur is an abnormal sound of the heart caused by the vibration of turbulent blood flow.
 Heart murmurs may be a sign of a serious underlying condition such as hypertrophic cardiomyopathy and birth defects or functional, innocent or physiologic (no disease).
 The heart muscle or heart valves may be affected.

-- Anemia – Decreased number of red blood cells.
-There are several causes of anemia in cats.
+- Anemia – Decreased number of red blood cells, with a number of causes.

 - Bacterial endocarditis – Bacterial infection of the heart valve.

 - Congenital (present at birth) heart defects such as pulmonic stenosis.